 Grits originated in Native American communities, but they are very popular today in the Southern United States (like Georgia and South Carolina).
 Unlike cornmeal, grits are usually made from dent corn.
 This starchy variety of corn is less sweet than sweet-corn and it becomes smooth and creamy as it cooks.
 This type of corn is treated with lime to remove the hull which technically makes it hominy.
 After the treated corn is dried, it is coarsely ground to become hominy grits.
 Most grits are ground more coarsely than cornmeal.

 From here, you will find two types of grits: stone ground grits (which are whole grain grits that retain the germ) and instant grits.
 The latter quick grits will cook up in about 5 to 10 minutes.
 The stone ground grits take 45 minutes to cook fully, but they have more health benefits.
-If you're looking for an excellent heirloom grits, look for Anson Mills.
+If you're looking for excellent heirloom grit, look for Anson Mills.
 They might not be in the grocery store, but you'll definitely find them online and all their products have great corn flavor.

 Grits are neutral in flavor, so it's not uncommon to see a grits recipe with cheese or savory ingredients like bacon.
-In fact, cheese grits is one of the most popular ways to enjoy it.
-But you can also go with a plain grits and dress it up with a dab of butter.
+In fact, cheese grits are one of the most popular ways to enjoy it.
+But you can also go with plain grit and dress it up with a dab of butter.
 If you're new to grits, this recipe for shrimp and grits is a perfect way to get started!

 Polenta is similar to grits except that it is made with flint corn.
 Native to Italy, polenta is made by coarsely grinding up dried flint corn.
 This variety of corn has a hard starch in the center, which gives polenta its characteristic grainy texture.
 In the grocery store, you will find many varieties of polenta.
 It even comes pre-cooked in tubes!
 Strangely enough, the word polenta refers both to the raw grains and also the cooked porridge.